trufflesuite/trufflesuite.com/src/blog/2020-is-finally-over-a-year-end-wrapup.md

 ## Catch us on Slack

-We want Truffle the best developer tools group in the blockchain space for new and seasoned devs alike.
+We want Truffle the best developer tool suite in the blockchain space for new and seasoned devs alike.
 Let us know what you think about our plans, or if you/your team have other needs we haven't met yet.

 Continue the conversation with your fellow Trufflers in our Slack community!